jeremyjcheng/recipe_rating_predictor/README.md

 <iframe
     src="graphs/fig_1.html"
-    width="1800"
+    width="800"
-    height="1600"
+    height="600"
     frameborder="0"
 ></iframe>
-<br> As we can see in the histogram above, our cooking times show a right-skewed distribution.
+As we can see in the histogram above, our cooking times show a right-skewed distribution.
 This means most of our filtered recipes hover around the lower end of our scale of 0 to 250 minutes.

 Furthermore, the right-skeweness of the distribution suggests that logarithmic transformation of our minutes column could help reduce skewness and improve symmetry for better analysis:
 <iframe
     src="graphs/fig_2.html"
-    width="1800"
+    width="800"
-    height="1600"
+    height="600"
     frameborder="0"
 ></iframe>
-<br>The resulting distribution is much more symmetric, with the center now around 3.75 on the log scale (corresponds to approximately 43 minutes on the original scale).
+The resulting distribution is much more symmetric, with the center now around 3.75 on the log scale (corresponds to approximately 43 minutes on the original scale).
 This transformation reduces the influence of extreme cooking times and helps make the data more suitable for statistical modeling by improving normality and stabilizing variance across observations.

 Next we wanted to look at the distribution of average recipe ratings:
 <iframe
     src="graphs/fig_3.html"
-    width="1800"
+    width="800"
-    height="6400"
+    height="600"
     frameborder="0"
 ></iframe>
-<br>We can see that it's heavily skewed to the left with average ratings of 5 being by far the most common as it accounts for what looks like over 52,000 recipes.
+We can see that it's heavily skewed to the left with average ratings of 5 being by far the most common as it accounts for what looks like over 52,000 recipes.
 The next most frequent ratings are 4.0 and 4.5, with approximately 13,000 and 10,000 recipes respectively.
 Ratings below 4.0 are relatively rare, with fewer than 3,000 recipes for any given lower rating.This pattern indicates a strong positive bias in the dataset, which is common in online ratings systems where users are more likely to leave feedback only when they are especially satisfied.

 #### Bivariate Analysis